sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    :autograde: unittest

    Run this code to see the output below it.
-   Notice the calculations in the print statements are not contained in double quotes.
    Can you change the last print statement to print the sum of the values from 1 to 10?
    ~~~~
    public class CalculationExample